SuriyaMohan89/hotel_priceline_api_ui/README.md

 ## Tech Stack

-The codebase is implemented with python+Flask+Javascript(ofcoursr).
+The codebase is implemented with python+Flask+Javascript(ofcourse).
 Python&Flask is used to take some computation out of client (not needed for this project, but it also helped showcasing and also easy installing in any other machine).

 * Python (<5% of codebase)
 * Flask for ORM (<5% of codebase).